kimothokamau/kimothokamaublog/content/blog/signup-binance/index.md

 ### Step 3

 Open your email, check new email in your inbox from 'binance'.
-If you see no email just check in your spam folder.
+If you see no email, check your spam folder.

 Below screenshots show how the email looks like.
-After clicking the orange **Confirm Registration** button, your account will be verified and you will see the **Succeed** notification that confirms your account is verified and ready to log in
+After clicking the orange **Confirm Registration** button, your account will be verified and you will see the **Succeed** notification whcih confirms that your account is verified and ready to log in

 ![click confirmation link](./click-link.png)